Clinics & Services

 Ante natal care is supervised by midwives based at the Darley Birthing Centre attached to the Whitworth hospital this is also where most of the routine appointments take place.
 Patients who find they are pregnant should contact the surgery reception to enable them to give out the telephone number for the midwives.
 The midwives will then arrange an appointment.
 Dating, and other scans, are arranged at Chesterfield Royal Hospital.
 The midwives will discuss the options available for delivery of the baby, and also arrange appropriate post natal care at home.

 All of the doctors, and most of the nurses, are able to offer advice on a variety of contraceptive measures.
 These are dealt with during normal surgery appointments.
+We also have the Sexual health team available at the surgery every first Friday of the month.
+To book you will need to call 0800 328 3383

 Chronic Disease Management